 The proposed RNP AR procedures will allow aircraft to line up with the runway sooner than when using a typical procedure today.
 As a result, aircraft will fly a shorter distance and consume less fuel, and will also be operating on a Continuous Descent profile, which enables an aircraft to descend on a quieter reduced engine setting.

-This document provides information on current procedures and flight paths as well as proposed changes affecting communities located north and northeast of YVR.
+This document provides information on current procedures and flight paths as well as proposed changes affecting communities located on Vancouver Island or along the Sunshine Coast.

 CURRENT OPERATIONS